rayhan-wijaya/base-ui/README.md

 You might realize a pattern with BaseUI.
 Providing no virtual dom, and no other solution like it, you're going to need to use refs.

-Refs are magical, as prevent you to think more about your UI and have a greater control over it.
+Refs are magical, as they allow you to think more about your UI and have a greater control over it.
 BaseUI isn't meant to replace your existing UI code, which may use `Instance.new()`, but BaseUI's role is to be a simple library to make UI easier.
 All your updating logic you created in your UI code, can be transferrable to BaseUI.

 ## Side Note